The Art of Presence: Diving into Shamatha and Vipassana for Six Weeks

 2nd Week

-Exploration of the classical textual instructions and presentations on Shamatha meditative practice
+Exploration of the classical textual instructions and presentations on Shamatha

 3rd Week